Landscaping: Attracting Beneficial Animals

 Rather than working to attract many of these beneficial insects, it may seem easier to just buy some ladybugs or other insects online or at a local garden center.
 However, this might be a waste of money, or worse.
 They are likely to fly away from your garden.
 Such insects also are typically not native to your area.
 Some ladybug species and other insects are being depleted to an unsustainable degree in their native habitat while potentially becoming dominant and invasive in their new, foreign habitat.

 Instead, to attract insects, Utah State University Entomologist Erin Hodgson suggests planting a wide variety of flowering native plants.
 In addition to the low-water, low-maintenance advantages of native plants, they will also attract native beneficial insects.
-Choose long-blooming flowers and plants that bloom at different parts of the season.
-Plenty of pollen and nectar throughout the growing season will attract plenty of beneficial insects.
+Choose long-blooming flowers and plants that bloom at different times of year.
+Plenty of pollen and nectar throughout the growing season will attract loads of beneficial insects.

-Also, because many pesticides indiscriminately kill good and bad insects, minimizing pesticide use will allow more beneficial insects to thrive and do the work of pesticides.
+Also, because many pesticides indiscriminately kill good and bad insects, minimizing their use will allow more beneficial insects to thrive and do the work of pesticides.

 Most spiders get a bad rap.
 They are harmless to humans, but they trap and kill insects.
 Spiders are very common and widespread.
 It doesn’t take much to attract them.
-The key is often being convinced to avoid killing the spiders and destroying their webs.
+Then simply avoid killing the spiders and destroying their webs.